pictograms.info

 The results mentioned indicate that probably many of the pictograms in the table above will be understood well enough to pass ISO and ANSI requirements in many countries.
 To guarantee best comprehension, avoiding confusions with other sports in which players use a racket, like Badminton and Squash, should be a prime focus.

-Therefore we recommend the use of a pictogram similar to public information symbol No 104 of ÖNORM A 3011 part 5 to signify Tennis, as this symbol proved to ensure a clear differentiation from Squash.
+Therefore we recommend the use of a pictogram similar to public information symbol No 104 of ÖNORM A 3011 part 5 to signify Tennis, as this symbol proved to ensure a clear differentiation from Badminton and Squash.

 Tests of pictograms of referent Tennis